Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 1. Pressure to perform academically

-If your child struggles with a subject or fears failure, they may act out to escape work or avoid feeling “stupid”.
-Notice whether behaviour spikes during reading, writing, maths, tests, or timed tasks.
+If your child struggles with a subject or fears failure, they may act out to escape the work or to avoid feeling “stupid”.
+Pay attention to whether behaviour spikes during reading, writing, maths, tests, or timed tasks.

 2. Difficulty adjusting to rules and routines

 School is structured.
 Children who struggle with transitions, waiting, or sitting still may resist strict schedules.
-Ask when it happens most (for example, lining up, changing activities, or independent work time).
+Ask when it happens most, such as lining up, changing activities, or during independent work time.

 3. Social challenges with peers